ejde/fantasy-hockey-analysis/README.md

    pip install -r requirements.txt
    ```

-3. **Set Up Environment Variables**
+3. **Set Up Optional Secret Environment Variables**

-   - **Fantrax Credentials**: Set up environment variables or configure your session in `app.py` for logging in to Fantrax.
-   - **Google API Key**: Obtain an API key for Google Gemini and store it as an environment variable or in a configuration file.
+   - **Google API Key**: Obtain an API key for Google Gemini and store it in the `./streamlit/secrets.toml` file with the key `gemini_key`.
+Used in concert with `league_whitelist`, will bypass entering the API key on every render.
+   - **League Whitelist**: List of league ids where we want to use the `gemini_key` above to skip entering the API key on every render.
+   - **Default Stats**: For rotisserie based leagues, you can establish a default stat to display in the `default_stat` variable in `secrets.toml`

 4. **Run the Application**
    Start the Streamlit application.